Dandoko/kloto/project_document.md

 # Kloto

 ## Project Description
-Kloto is an FPS portal simulator made on the Unity game engine.
-Players can explore two distinct maps through a first person perspective by teleporting through existing portals or creating their own portals.
+Kloto is a single player FPS portal simulator made on the Unity game engine.
+Players can explore two distinct maps through a first-person perspective by teleporting through existing portals or creating their own portals.
 Using a portal gun, players can shoot on surfaces to create portals to teleport through.

-## Video Demo
+## Demo
 Embed YouTube video here

-## Examples
 Add images here

 ## Usage
-Add link to playable game here if the game is polished
+Add link here to playable game here if the game is polished
 This repo contains everything required to run the program.
 Clone this repo to run the program on Unity.

 ## Assets